-Here are examples of programs that require most RAM and most CPU power and the reasons why they do so:
+Here’s which programs require the most RAM and most CPU power and why they do so:

 Web browsers and virtualization software tend to use up the most RAM on a personal computer.